BrenonPrendergast/Pathfinder/IDEAS.md

 - Resume/portfolio generators could be premium features
 - Career roadmaps could include sponsored certification recommendations
 - Forum could drive user engagement and time-on-platform metrics

+Additional Ideas
+- See what information we can add from U.S Bureau of Labor Statistics.
+- What does Google Dreamer do well, what can we implement, what would be useful